tmaiaroto/aegis/examples/cognito/README.md

 ### Credentials/code edits

-There are only three strings you need to immediately be concerned with in order to make this example work.
-The code needs a `region`, `pool ID`, and `client ID` from Cognito.
+In order to make this example work, you will need a Cognito pool and client.
+You then need to configure some values (and it's recommended to keep them secret).
 Aegis' CLI has a `secret` command that can help you manage these sensitive credentials (and other key/value settings) so you don't need to hard code anything (which we would never do, right? right??).
 The code is set up to read these variables referred to as "Aegis variables."
 Really, they are just either Lambda environment variables or API Gateway stage variables.
 You can use either.

+You will need the user pool region, ID, domain, user pool client id and secret.

 In order to set these values, you'll want to use the `secret` command and set corresponding values in the `aegis.yaml`.
 Open the `aegis.yaml` and look